-- A net overall addition to the general fund programme each year of £1.0m funded from a mix of Prudential Borrowing and capital receipts supplemented by S106 receipts and other grants and contributions. - An annual HRA programme of £5.2m for 2018/19 and £5.5m for 2019/20 for capital maintenance.
+- A net overall addition to the general fund programme in 2021/22 and 2022/23 of £1.5m funded from a mix of Prudential Borrowing and capital receipts supplemented by S106 receipts and other grants and contributions.
+The level of investment from 2023/24 onwards is to be reduced down to £1m. - An annual HRA programme of £5.6m for 2021/22 and 2022/23 for capital maintenance.
 This is expected to be funded from the Major Repairs Reserve, capital receipts, prudential borrowing, revenue contributions, and any grants. - In addition, the Council will progress a new build programme funded by a mixture of grants, borrowing, retained capital receipts which have been set-aside for replacement affordable housing and other capital receipts.
 Each new development is to be the subject of a financial appraisal. - The Strategic Property Investment Fund is to be continued.
-This is to be used to procure or develop commercial property which will generate an income stream for the Councils for the future.
+This is to be used to procure or develop commercial property which will generate an income stream for the Councils for the future with an emphasis on maintaining the balanced portfolio approach to risk management set out in the adopted Commercial Property Investment Strategy and working to identify more investment opportunities that contribute to the economic wellbeing of the areas.
 Each proposal will be the subject of a detailed appraisal and the net income must exceed the cost of borrowing by at least 2% over the life of the investment.
-The approach to managing risk, the governance arrangements and appraising individual acquisitions is set out in the Property Investment Strategy.
+The approach to managing risk, the governance arrangements and appraising individual acquisitions is set out in the Commercial Property Investment Strategy.

 Furthermore, if an investment is of particular strategic merit and/or of high quality and offering a long term secure tenancy; it was agreed that a lower yield would be accepted, with the proviso that the return should always exceed the cost of borrowing by at least 1%.
-It is proposed that each Council invests up to £25m per year gradually building up to a portfolio of £75m each..
+It is proposed that each Council invests up to £50m per year gradually building up to a portfolio of £125m each.
 Funding can only be released with the approval of the Leader and the Executive Member for Resources.
+The investment programme is detailed below: